-So, it all started…
+It all started…

-(isn’t that how all “oh, no!” stories start?)
+(Isn’t that how all “oh, no!” stories begin?)

 Now, I LOVE my time-bake.
-Coveted one for 19 years before we finally bought one.
-But, personally, I prefer when I choose the time for it to bake.
+Coveted one for nineteen years before we finally bought one.
+But, personally, I prefer when I set the time for it to bake.

 We unplugged it.